betterscientificsoftware/bssw.io/.github/ISSUE_TEMPLATE/blog-article.md

 You are welcome to submit an *idea* for a blog article or a completed article.

-After your submission is recieved, it will be reviewed by the BSSw.io editorial staff and we will be in touch with you.
+After your submission is received, it will be reviewed by the BSSw.io editorial staff and we will be in touch with you.